WHAT IS SEPA?

 In addition to EEA countries, other countries - not just European countries - use IBAN as well.
 The application of IBAN facilitates the automation of cross-border payment transaction processing.

-Although the mandatory use of IBAN is prescribed only in case of SEPA transfers, it is strongly recommended to use it in every case when it is possible.
+It is strongly recommended to use it in every case when it is possible.

 Regardless of the target country of the transfer, if the transfer partner has an IBAN, that number shall be given.
-If you transfer to a country, where IBAN is used, but the beneficiary’s account number was not entered in IBAN format, the bank of the beneficiary either can reject the execution of the order or may charge a premium for the execution of the transfer which will be passed onto the payee.
+If you transfer to a country, where IBAN is mandatory, but the beneficiary’s account number was not entered in IBAN format, the bank of the beneficiary either can reject the execution of the order or may charge a premium for the execution of the transfer which will be passed onto the payee.